 Instead of having their room cleaned, guests could opt-out of this service and money (I assume the labour and tool costs associated) would be contributed to charity instead.

-My recent work in the travel and hotel industry has taught me that people are becoming more conscious about the ethical policies a hotel brand adopts and this increasingly affects their booking decisions.
+My recent work in the travel and hotel industry has taught me that people are becoming more conscious about the ethical policies a hotel brand adopts and this increasingly influences booking decisions.

-An approach that makes it easy for customers to do good will win hearts and minds because of their ethical standpoint.
+Adopting an approach that makes it easy for customers to do good, particularly when doing good requires little effort, will win hearts and minds in a society that is becoming increasingly conscious of the decisions they make and the impact they have.